davidusb-geek/emhass/docs/develop.md

 ```

 #### Sync with local data folder
-For those who wish to mount/sync the local `data` folder with the data folder from the docker container, volume mount the data folder with `-v` .
+For those who wish to mount/sync the local `data` folder with the data folder from inside the docker container, volume mount the data folder with `-v` .
 ```bash
 docker run ... -v ./data/:/app/data ...
 ```

-You can also mount data (ex .csv)  files separately
+You can also mount data files (ex .csv)  separately
 ```bash
 docker run... -v ./data/heating_prediction.csv:/app/data/ ...
 ```